 Statement of Issues

 If you have a representative, your representative must prepare a Statement of Issues that lists the issues you think are in dispute in the application.
-The statement must be sent to us and given to the Minister at least 7 days before the first conference.
+The statement must be sent to us and given to the Minister at least one working day before the first conference.
 The Minister will also prepare a Statement of Issues and send it to you.